 Picking up a pattern piece can be like trying to read a foreign language.
 There are many basic rules of thumb on pattern symbols.
 They may vary slightly from company to company, but most are universal.
 Always refer to the manufacturer's pattern directions.

 On almost every commercial pattern, there is a key to the symbols that are on your pattern pieces.
 This should be found either on pattern tissue or on the direction sheet.
-Refer to it when ever you are in doubt.
+Refer to it whenever you are in doubt.
 This symbol key will vary by company and may change over time, to prevent costly errors, do a quick refresher every time you open a pattern.

 Pattern Adjustment Lines

-Place On Fold Line
+Place on Fold Line

-This line indicates that the edge of the pattern piece must be placed on a fold of fabric.
+This line indicates that the edge of the pattern piece must be placed on a fold of the fabric.
 The edge of the pattern piece is usually indicated as a broken line, to remind you not to cut on that edge.
 If you cut this edge, there is no seam allowance and trying to join these will change the way the pattern fits, as well as how other pieces will join to this piece.

+These are usually a solid black line on the outer edge of the pattern piece.
 Some pattern companies do not include a seam allowance on the edge of your pattern pieces.
 Be sure to check the directions to make sure it is included.

 Notches are used to line up two or more pieces of fabric that you will be joining together.
 Notches are symbolized in various sizes, from single to quadruple.
-Larger notches always refer to the back side of the garment, which help keep fronts and backs straight in your mind and prevent mistakes.
-Notches can be cut into the seam allowance, however when working with beginners it is advisable to have them cut the notch outside of the seam allowance as demonstrated by the red lines in the diagram.
+Larger notches always refer to the backside of the garment, which helps keep fronts and backs straight in your mind and prevent mistakes.
+Notches can be cut into the seam allowance, however, when working with beginners it is advisable to have them cut the notch outside of the seam allowance as demonstrated by the red lines in the diagram.

 Not all pattern pieces include stitching lines.
 When they are included they are a broken line, indicating the areas that will be stitched together.
 These are a guide so you can see where a line of stitching intersects and where you will not be stitching.
 It is not recommended that you mark every stitching line on to your garment.
 This would result in excess handling of your fabric.

 Dots are made in various sizes by the pattern companies.
 These must be marked onto your fabric.
 They indicate starting and stopping points for stitching, as well as points to match up markings for things like darts.
-When you are working with multi sized patterns, be sure you transfer the marking for the size you are working with.
+When you are working with multi-sized patterns, be sure you transfer the marking for the size you are working with.